 Levinson Keyboard - 40% Split Ortholinear (Let's Split) - PCB Kit

-The Levinson is like the Let's Split but with LED backlight and 2u key support.
+The Levinson an improved version Let's Split and adds LED backlight and 2u key support.
 Supports MX/Alps/Choc switches.

 - 2 Push buttons for reset

 Each half of the board is a 4x6 matrix, but there is the option to have a 2u key in the innermost corners in place of 2 1u keys.
 The spot for the 2u has holes for Cherry PCB mounted stabilizers.

 Continuing the theme of prominent people in signal processing and digital communications, the board is called the Levinson, after the Levinson-Durbin recursion algorithm.
 There also happens to be the Split Levinson recursion as well, which fits nicely into the world of split keyboards.

 The Levinson uses QMK for its firmware, and the code for it has been merged into the main codebase.
 You can find it here: QMK - Levinson directory.

 Cases and plates can be purchase here: Levinson/Let's Split Plates and Cases.

 The case files for a sandwich-style case are still under development.

 The kerf setting was set to 0.15mm for use with Lasergist and Ponoko.

 Items needed for build